HHSAPCompSci2020/capstone-project-cykura/doc/README - Cykura.txt

 Class List:
+* Boss: A Enemy subclass which is able to use all of the special abilities and do certain effects like inverting controls and flipping the screen
+* Circle: A double precision Circle which can be drawn.
+* DrawingSurface: The surface on which the Active Screen is drawn
-* Hero: The player’s character which can move and use special abilities
+* Enemy: An Enemy which can move and deal damage to the Hero
-* Enemy: A superclass for all of the different types of enemies against the Hero
-* FireEnemy: A subclass which uses the fireball projectile
+* FireEnemy: A subclass of Enemy which can throw fireballs
-* WaterEnemy: A subclass which uses the waterfall projectile
+* FirstScreen: A Screen with options which the user can interact with such as “Cykura” or “Instructions”
-* GrassEnemy: A subclass which uses the leaf dash move
+* GameScreen: A Screen which represents the game and has all of the Enemies and Platforms
-* <If Implemented> WindEnemy: A subclass which uses the double jump ability
-* Boss: A subclass which is able to use all of the abilities
+* GrassEnemy: A subclass of Enemy which can leaf dash
-* Projectile: Projectiles which players and enemies can use to damage other
+* Heart: A Heart which the Hero can collect to gain health
-* Fireball: A subclass of the Ability class which shoots a fireball
-* Waterfall: A subclass of the Ability class that shoots a waterfall down if the Hero is in the air
-* DrawingSurface: The surface which draws all of the different Objects
+* Hero: The playable character which can move and do the special abilities
+* InstructionsScreen: A screen which displays the instructions and the keyboard layout
-* Main: The class which has the DrawingSurface and Window
+* Main: The Main class which runs the program and has the DrawingSurface and Window
+* MovingImage: An Image which can move
-* Platform: Class representing the moving platforms player and hero can walk on with potential spikes
+* Platform: A movable platform on which the Hero can stand and may contain spikes
+* Spike: A Spike which can cause damage to the Hero
+* Token: A token which the Hero can collect
-* MovingImage: A superclass that represents an Image which can move
+* WaterEnemy: A subclass of Enemy which can do a Water Wave
+* WaterWave: A wave which extends outward from the Hero dealing damage to Enemies.

 Credits:
 * Work Split:
-Animan: FireEnemy, DrawingSurface, Enemy
+Animan: FireEnemy, GameScreen, Enemy, Boss, Circle <intersects() method>
-Vicram: GrassEnemy, Hero, Platform, Spike
+Vicram: GrassEnemy, Hero, Spike, Circle <Base Code>, Heart, InstructionScreen.
-Alex: Waterfall, WaterEnemy, Main, Projectile, Fireball
+Alex: WaterWave, WaterEnemy, Main, Projectile, Fireball, Platform.
-All: Boss, WindEnemy (if coded)
+All: WindEnemy (if coded)

 * Outside Credit:
-DrawingSurface Base Code <Modified by Animan>: Mr. Shelby
+GameScreen Base Code <Modified by Animan>: Mr. Shelby (AnimationDemo) FirstScreen Base Code <Modified by Vicram>: Mr. Shelby (ProcessingScreenSwitching Demo) Hero Base Code <Modified by Vicram>: Mr. Shelby (AnimationDemo)
-MovingImage: Mr. Shelby
+MovingImage: Mr. Shelby (AnimationDemo)
-Hero Class Base Code <Modified by Vicram>: Mr. Shelby
+Screen: Mr. Shelby (ProcessingScreenSwitching Demo)
+ScreenSwitcher: Mr. Shelby (ProcessingScreenSwitching Demo)
+DrawingSurface: Mr. Shelby (ProcessingScreenSwitching Demo)

 * Outside Resources: